AlquistManager/alquist/How to write your bot.md

 ### input_user
-input_user sends user a prompt, waits for user response and saves entities from the response to the context
+input_user sends user a prompt, waits for user response and saves entities from the response to the context.

 Example:

 	[name]: